Arabella Adams

 5 Stone Buildings are an outstanding set able to cover the full range of private client matters.
 They’re accessible and the go-to set in private client and tax matters.

-Arabella graduated from the University of Cambridge in 2016 with a First in ab initio Russian and French, along with two prizes for her results.
-She achieved a Distinction on the City University GDL, placing third in the year, and was awarded the Lord Mansfield Scholarship from Lincoln’s Inn for her BPTC year.
-Arabella then went on to obtain the highest Outstanding overall mark in the Lincoln’s Inn cohort for her BPTC, for which she was awarded the Lincoln’s Inn Student of the Year prize / Ede & Ravenscroft Wig and Gown prize, a Lincoln’s Inn Buchanan prize and the Barstow Scholarship from City University.
+Arabella graduated from Cambridge with a First in ab initio Russian and French.
+She achieved a Distinction on the City University law conversion course, placing third in her year, and then obtained the highest Outstanding overall mark in the Lincoln’s Inn cohort for her BPTC year, for which she was awarded the Lincoln’s Inn Student of the Year prize / Ede & Ravenscroft Wig and Gown prize, a Lincoln’s Inn Buchanan prize and the Barstow Scholarship from City University.

 About Arabella Adams